 Siakam, Barnes help Raptors upset Suns 112-105; Phoenix's win streak ends at seven

-Dennis Schroder, who tweaked his knee in a 115-103 loss to the Brooklyn Nets the night before, played 33 minutes with eight points and 12 assists.
+"We’ve got to keep fighting, keep working," said Siakam.
+"It’s not always going to be pretty.

+"We’ll get a rhythm, win some games in a row and I think it’s going to help."

-Kevin Durant led Phoenix (11-7) with 30 points.
+Durant led Phoenix (11-7) with 30 points.
 Jusuf Nurkic had a double-double with 19 points and 14 rebounds as the Suns lost for the first time since Nov.
-12.
+12. Booker had eight points, five rebounds and five assists.

+Barnes and OG Anunoby limited Durant to 11 of 30 and Booker to 2 of 12.

+"We've got a lot of guys that's long and athletic," said Barnes.
+"A great defender in me, a great defender in OG, a good defender in Pascal."

-The Raptors were delayed getting out of Brooklyn on Tuesday, forcing the team to cancel morning shootaround as players and coaches rested after the long trip home.
+The Raptors were delayed getting out of Brooklyn on Tuesday, forcing the team to cancel morning shootaround as players and coaches rested after the late trip home.

-"Hopefully we had enough time to get quality sleep and get ready over here," said head coach Darko Rajakovic before the game.
-"We're going to put all our minds and hearts wherever they need to be to play great basketball."

-The Raptors led by as many as seven points in the first quarter even though the Suns were well rested, having last played on Sunday in a 116-113 victory in New York.
-Achiuwa gathered an offensive rebound and then sank a six-foot jumper for a 27-20 lead after one quarter.
+The Raptors led by as many as seven points in the first quarter even though the Suns were better rested, having last played on Sunday in a 116-113 victory in New York.
+Achiuwa gathered an offensive rebound and then sank a jumper for a 27-20 lead after one quarter.

-That lead was extended to 10 points in the second, but Phoenix put together a 12-3 run, capped by a Durant field goal, to pull within one.
-Centre Jakob Poeltl stepped up with six points in a 9-3 run to re-establish Toronto's lead.

-OG Anunoby drilled a three-pointer with 10 seconds left in the second for a nine-point lead, but Devin Booker made two free throws to cut the Raptors lead to 60-53 headed to intermission.
+Anunoby drilled a three-pointer with 10 seconds left in the second for a nine-point lead, but Booker made two free throws to cut the Raptors lead to 60-53 at the half.

 Eric Gordon's layup with 33 seconds left in the third cut the Raptors' lead to 83-80, but Barnes made a pair of free throws and then a technical free throw for a six-point lead.